 Andy often writes on the theme of word of mouth referrals and is fact running a conference on that theme next month in the US (I won’t be attending).
 One of the presenters is Saul Colt.
 In one of the promotions for the conference Saul tells a story about he received “remarkable” service from one of the invisibles - a bellhop.
 I’ll do my best to retell the story ….

 Saul pulled up in a taxi and the bellhop collected the bags.
-Presumably by checking the tags on the bags, he was able to refer to Saul by name.
+Presumably by checking the tags on the bags, he referred to Saul by name.
 This wasn’t so unusual.
-The next day Saul encountered the bellhop.
-The bellhop was still able to refer to Saul by name without benefit of luggage tags.
+The next day Saul encountered the same bellhop.
+The bellhop was still able to refer to Saul by name but this time without benefit of luggage tags.
 Saul was so impressed he wrote to the manager of the hotel to comment on the quality of the service he received from the bellhop.